wyattsweet/FEM_React_v2/README.md

 State and props are fundamental concepts in React.
 There is also context, which he recommends you should never write to, you'd be better off just moving to redux.
 Context, like redux, is available everywhere.
 It's like a global for your app.

 unlike props is you don't define context type, it will not show up.
 React team admitting that this is a "foot gun".

+---

+When running react in production you need to
+1. Run webpack in production mode
+2. Set node env to equal production

+---

+***Thunk (comsci term)** - A function that represents a value.
+A function that lets you determine something later rather than now.